Japan banking regulator admits misstep over Mizuho mob loans

 "There would be a huge amount of materials to check, but we should take seriously the criticism that we should have checked older materials," Aso told the committee.

-At the same hearing, lawmakers also grilled Mizuho President Yasuhiro Sato over the bank's failure to take action after learning of the $2 million in loans extended by its consumer credit affiliate Orient Corp (8585.T).
+At the same hearing, lawmakers also grilled Mizuho President Yasuhiro Sato over the bank's failure to take action after learning of the $2 million in loans extended by its consumer credit affiliate Orient Corp.

 The Mizuho scandal has prompted public scrutiny of other banks, insurers and consumer finance companies.